LaboratoryOpticsBiosciences/bioimageloader/README.md

     be treated equally with RGB color images during color related transforms.

     Images that have 2 channels are a bit special.
-In general, they will be appended one additional channel. `bioimageloader` will respect the colors of stains applied if there is any (in case of fluorescence microscopy where we can actually see visible colors).
+In general, they will be appended with one additional channel. `bioimageloader` will respect the colors of stains applied or the order of channels described if there is any (in case of fluorescence microscopy where we can actually see visible colors).
 Otherwise, it will fill RG channels sequentially based on file names.

     Image with 3 channels are not treated at all.